 So, if you're considering buying an iPhone as a present for someone, make sure they have:

-- A cell phone contract that's about to expire so they don't have to pay expensive early termination fees (also called ETFs; these generally cost $300 or more)
+- If they're switching phone companies, they'll need a cell phone contract that's about to expire so they don't have to pay expensive early termination fees (also called ETFs; these generally cost $300 or more)

 - No cell phone at all.